Building a Burnout-Proof Business: The Most Profitable Investment You’ll Ever Make

 The Hidden Cost of Burnout

 When I work with entrepreneurs from Cape Town to Durban, most underestimate the real cost of burnout.
 Beyond recruitment and retraining, you lose institutional knowledge, client trust, and team morale.
+It’s not unusual for a business to spend hundreds of thousands each year replacing people who simply couldn’t sustain the pace.
+Burnout bleeds productivity, and it’s largely preventable.

 Pillar 1: Set Reasonable Expectations